waynia/GPT-epub-chatbot/readme.md

 4 Conversation records can be downloaded by clicking the link on the interface.

-5 The program does not yet implement conversation retention or memory features.
+5 The program does not yet implement the memory feature.
 ![效果示意](https://user-images.githubusercontent.com/49633741/228787169-73c8b0d3-6cd6-4860-adaf-d066c368c69a.png)